boxfish/meteor-wechat/README.md

 ```

 ## Cordova Integration
-This package uses Cordova plugin (https://github.com/xu-li/cordova-plugin-wechat) on mobile devices, with browser fallback if the user is using web browser or without WeChat installed.
+This package uses Cordova plugin (https://github.com/xu-li/cordova-plugin-wechat) on mobile devices to fetch the authorization code.

 AppId needs to be set in the mobile.config